-⚠ WARNING
+♠ WARNING

-- Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn.
+- Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them and be burned. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn, increasing the risk of a fuel leak and fire. - Do not park near grass or other flammable materials which might catch fire.

-Safety is an obligation of the owner.
-Periodic inspection, adjustment and lubrication will keep your vehicle in the safest and most efficient condition possible.
-The most important points of motorcycle inspection, adjustment, and lubrication are explained on the following pages.
+Periodic inspection, adjustment, and lubrication will keep your vehicle in the safest and most efficient condition possible.
+Safety is an obligation of the vehicle owner/operator.
+The most important points of vehicle inspection, adjustment, and lubrication are explained on the following pages.